-There are three methods of soil shear failure, i.e., general and local and punching shear failure primarily based on soil and footing depth with respect to its width (i.e. D / B ratio).
+There are three modes of soil shear failure, i.e., general shear failure, local shear failure, and punching shear failure primarily based on soil and footing depth with respect to its width (i.e. D / B ratio).

 The bearing capacity failure of the foundation base can occur in three alternative ways based on the type of soil and the location of the foundation.